-Barbara Dyer is president & CEO of The Hitachi Foundation, a senior advisor in the formulation and implementation of Hitachi’s North American CSR strategy and is a Senior Lecturer and Visiting Scientist at MIT’s Sloan School of Management.
+Barbara Dyer is President & CEO of The Hitachi Foundation, a senior advisor in the formulation and implementation of Hitachi’s North American CSR strategy.
+She is also a Senior Lecturer at the MIT Sloan School of Management, and is Executive Director of the Good Companies Good Jobs Initiative.

 The Hitachi Foundation, established by Hitachi in 1985, is an expression of the company’s commitment to global corporate citizenship.
 Ms. Dyer has sharpened the Foundation’s focus on the role of business in society, with a particular emphasis on the role of business in ameliorating poverty in America.
 Under Ms. Dyer’s leadership the Foundation has been an influential force in the broader CSR field and has been instrumental in shaping two major national collaborative philanthropic initiatives – Jobs to Careers with the Robert Wood Johnson Foundation and the United States Department of Labor; and the National Fund for Workforce Solutions.
 In 2010, Jobs to Careers received the Critical Impact Award and the National Fund for Workforce Solutions received Distinguished Grantmaker of the Year for Collaboration, the two highest honors proffered by the Council on Foundations.